 If you're majoring, or thinking of majoring, in philosophy and would like to start exploring career options, you might have a look at Employability: Where next?
 Unlocking the potential of your philosophy degree.
-This comprehensive document, produced by the UK Higher Education Committee, includes a market-oriented analysis of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
+This comprehensive analysis, produced by the UK Higher Education Committee, includes a market-oriented review of the skills honed by philosophy, a survey of needs among employers in various sectors, strategies for optimizing your pitch to potential employers, and instructive case studies.
 A bit of preparation now can go a long way toward easing your transition to a career later.

 A philosophy degree and careful planning are no guarantee of future success, but philosophy majors might find some facts reassuring.
-As a group, philosophy majors gain employment on graduation at higher than average rates; rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and more generally enjoy a well-earned reputation for rigorous thinking.
+As a group, philosophy majors gain employment on graduation at higher than average rates; rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and, more generally, enjoy a well-earned reputation for clear and rigorous thinking.
 While the best reason to major in philosophy is because it interests you, that choice turns out to be an excellent career move, too.

 "'Jobs change.
 But if you teach students to think clearly first, they can do whatever else they want to do,' was the argument he made.
 At the time I considered him biased.
 In retrospect, he was right." ["Be Employable, Study Philosophy", Salon]